 The DOL’s Wage and Hour Division over the past two administrations has offered guidance instead of more formal regulations as a response to classification disputes that coincided with the rise of the gig economy and as companies more frequently outsource non-core functions to third-party contractors.

 The Trump administration has been trying to reverse course on the Obama administration’s approach to cracking down on employer misclassification.
-The DOL in
+The DOL in 2017 withdrew a 2015 guidance memo saying most workers are employees, not independent contractors, under the Fair Labor Standards Act.

 An opinion letter from the administration last year interpreted the law in favor of a company’s decision to treat its workers as independent contractors, a move that would help some gig-economy companies but was too narrow to please the wide swath of corporate executives who view worker classification as an existential threat to their business model.